Sam Worthington

-Samuel Henry John Worthington (born 2 August 1976) is an English-born Australian actor.
-He moved from England when he was 6 months old, and he was raised in Australia.
-He is best known for playing Jake Sully in the Avatar franchise, Marcus Wright in Terminator Salvation, and Perseus in Clash of the Titans and its sequel Wrath of the Titans.
-He has taken other dramatic roles, appearing in The Debt (2010), Everest (2015), Hacksaw Ridge (2016), The Shack (2017), Manhunt: Unabomber (2017), and Fractured (2019).

-On television, he appeared in his native Australia as Howard in Love My Way and as Phillip Schuler in the television drama mini-series Deadline Gallipoli, for which he was also an executive producer.
-He voiced the protagonist, Captain Alex Mason, in the video game Call of Duty: Black Ops (2010), as well as its sequels Call of Duty: Black Ops II (2012), and Call of Duty: Black Ops 4 (2018).

-In 2022, he starred in the true crime miniseries Under the Banner of Heaven.

-In 2004, Worthington received Australia's highest film award for his lead role in Somersault.
+Samuel Henry John Worthington (born August 2, 1976) is an Australian actor known for his work in both independent Australian cinema and Hollywood.
+He rose to prominence in Australia with acclaimed performances in films such as Bootmen (2000) and Somersault (2004), latter of which won him Australia's highest film award for Best Actor, and gained further recognition through his role in the TV series Love My Way.
+Worthington achieved international fame with James Cameron’s Avatar (2009), the highest-grossing film of all time, and reprised his role in its sequels.

+He also starred in other major studio productions including Terminator Salvation (2009), Clash of the Titans (2010), and Wrath of the Titans (2012), while voicing the lead character Alex Mason in the popular Call of Duty: Black Ops video game series.
+In the 2010s and beyond, Worthington diversified his roles with appearances in films such as Everest (2015), Hacksaw Ridge (2016), and The Shack (2017), and received critical praise for his television work in Manhunt: Unabomber (2017) and Under the Banner of Heaven (2022).
+Continuing to balance commercial and character-driven projects, his recent credits include Lift (2024), The Exorcism (2024), and the Horizon: An American Saga western series.

-Early life
+Early life and education

-Worthington was born to English parents in Godalming, Surrey, in South East England, UK.

-He moved to Perth, Western Australia, in youth.
-He grew up in Warnbro, a suburb of Rockingham.
-His mother, Jeanne J. (née Martyn), is a housewife, and his father, Ronald W. Worthington, is a power plant laborer.
+Samuel Henry John Worthington was born to English parents in Godalming, Surrey, in South East England, UK.
+They moved to Perth, Western Australia, when he was 6 months old.
+He was raised in Warnbro, a suburb of Rockingham.
+His mother, Jeanne J. Worthington (née Martyn), is a housewife, and his father, Ronald W. Worthington, is a power plant labourer.
 He has a sister, Lucinda.

-He attended John Curtin College of the Arts, a school specialising in the dramatic arts, located in Fremantle, Western Australia, where he studied drama but did not graduate.
+Worthington attended Rockingham Senior High School and John Curtin College of the Arts, a high school specialising in the dramatic arts, located in Fremantle, Western Australia, where he studied drama but did not graduate.
 When he left the college, his father gave him $400 and sent him on a one-way trip to Cairns, Queensland, telling him to "work his way home".
 He began working on construction and odd jobs, eventually settling in Sydney.
-At age 19, while working as a bricklayer, he auditioned for the National Institute of Dramatic Art and was accepted with a scholarship.
+At the age of 19, while working as a bricklayer, he auditioned for the National Institute of Dramatic Art and was accepted with a scholarship.

 Career

-2000–2003
+2000–2008: Australian recognition and move to Hollywood

-Worthington played a small role alongside Adam Garcia in the Aussie dance film Bootmen (2000).
-He also played a lead role in the low-budget Aussie comedy Gettin' Square.
+Worthington played a small role alongside Adam Garcia in the Australian dance film Bootmen (2000).
+He played a lead role in the low-budget Australian comedy Gettin' Square.